CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/person.md

 time, a new person record will be created, and the data known about this person will be stored in it.
 Months later, this same person can decide to do another purchase but now as an anonymous guest, using the same email address.
-For Magento internally, those are two seperate users.
+For Magento internally, those are two separate users.
 Copernica however, will link together those two entities based on the provided email address and merge them into one single object: a person.